-Inverness Castle – This magnificent castle overlooks the River Ness.
+Inverness Castle – The castle overlooks the River Ness.
 It is a red sand stone structure and was built in 1836 by architect William Burn on the site of an 11th century defensive structure.
 Today, the castle houses Inverness Sheriff Court and is not open to the public; however you can walk around the grounds and admire the statue of Flora MacDonald.

 St Andrew’s Cathedral - On the opposite bank of the river is Saint Andrew's Cathedral (minus its spires as the funds ran out before they could be completed).
 The font is a copy of Thorwalden's font in Copenhagen Cathedral.
 Look out for the Russian gold icons.
-The teashop in the old schoolhouse is open Monday to Saturday 10.30am to 3.30pm in the summer months.

 Culloden Battlefield - The Battle of Culloden which took place on the 16 April 1746 was the final clash between the French-supported Jacobites and the Hanoverian British Government.
 It was the last battle ever to be fought on British soil.
 Nowadays you can visit the battlefield itself along with its exciting new visitor centre and interactive exhibition.
 Regular buses leave from Inverness Bus Station daily or alternatively you can take your own transport.
 Open daily, all year.
-Adult admission price approx £10.

 Tel: 0844 493 2159